 P.S.: I did not forget to mention the Bacon Hatch Chile Burger’s accompanying side.
 It came with Buffalo Chicken Tots.
 It’s just that we were down for the count after the burgers.

-After trying the new Buffalo Wild Wings burgers, I asked if it would be cool to send a few questions to Jamie Carawan, their VP of Culinary.
+After trying the new Buffalo Wild Wings burgers, I asked if it would be cool to send a few questions to Jamie Carawan, their V.P. of Culinary.
 They answered, “NO!”
 Just kidding, he did answer my questions.
-I’m happy to say they’re committed to the fresh beef smashed burger.
+I’m happy to announce they’re committed to the fresh beef smashed burger.

-Tell us a little bit about your burger background.
+Q – Burger Beast: Tell us a bit about your burger background.
 Are you a lifelong burger fan?

-I gotta admit.
+A – Chef Jamie Carawan: I gotta admit.
 I’m obsessed with burgers.
-I have developed burgers for a while.
-I can’t lie.
+I have developed burgers for a while; I can’t lie.
 I have stayed up at night thinking about the perfect burger.
 The toppings, the bun, the grind, the patty.
 It all has to work in unison to deliver a burger experience.

-If you try the All American Cheese Burger it seems pretty straight forward but don’t be fooled.
+If you try the All American Cheese Burger, it seems pretty straight forward but don’t be fooled.
 Every step and ingredient is curated to create what we think is the perfect burger.
 The Challah bun is a twist.
-Brioche and Potatoes buns are popular, but I love the texture and taste of this classic bun.
+Brioche and potato buns are popular, but I love the texture and taste of this classic bun.

-Then then the meat with cheese on each patty – caramelized onion and the top and with mustard finish out this masterpiece.
+Then, the meat with cheese on each patty – caramelized onion and the top and with mustard finish out this masterpiece.
 This is a simple burger but simple hard.
-All of these ingredients deliver a classic amazingly indulgent, delicious burger.
+All of these ingredients deliver a classic, amazingly indulgent, delicious burger.

 We’ve found this process results in a better product that can be consistently executed across 1,200+ sports bars.

-This isn’t so much a question as it is a statement, the Challah Bun you’re using is perfect for your smashed burgers.
+Q – Burger Beast: This isn’t so much a question as it is a statement; the Challah Bun you’re using is perfect for your smashed burgers.

 We’re really proud of the new Bacon Smashed Hatch Chile Burger, in particular.
 We source Hatch chiles from Hatch, New Mexico, which is the only place in the world you can find this particular chile.
 They deliver a deep roasted character and an earthy finish, along with a consistent heat that you’d expect from a southwestern-style burger.

-Were there any burgers that you tested that did not make the cut?
+Q – Burger Beast: Were there any burgers that you tested that did not make it to the menu?

-Are you cooking up anything else burger-wise?
-Maybe some real deal sliders with minced onions?
+Q – Burger Beast: Are you cooking up anything else burger-wise?
+Maybe some real-deal sliders with minced onions?
 Or smash burger cheese fries with chopped burgers?

 Perhaps we’ll do something similar with our burgers at some point.

-*This is not a paid ad.
-I want to be clear, don’t assume because I was treated to my meal that it influenced my opinion in any way.
-If I didn’t care for any of it, I wouldn’t write about it or post about it on social media.
+*I want to be clear; this is not a paid ad.
+My opinion was not influenced because I was treated to my meal.
+If I did not care for any of it, I would not have written about it or posted it on social media.